Finding an Attorney for a Severance Dispute

 Any time a severance agreement is handed to you, it likely does not represent your best interests.
 All severance agreements contain a release of legal claims — or forfeiting your right to sue.
 Your employer will offer you as little as possible, in exchange for that release.

-Our law firm handles two distinct types of employee severance negotiations.
+Our law firm (with offices in NY and NJ) handles two distinct types of employee severance negotiations.
 In either case, it is never wise for you to sign or agree to any severance terms without consulting a lawyer:

 - Your employer is incentivizing you to resign rather than laying you off or otherwise terminating your employment.
 You are in good standing and still working at this business that needs you to leave, maybe because of business restructuring, routine layoffs, business losses, etc. Perhaps you asked for or your employer presented you with a severance deal.